windkh/node-red-contrib-telegrambot/README.md

 - **delay** : Optional delay (between stop and start) in milliseconds for 'restart'.

 ### Output
-Standard Output: Contains the msg object passed to the input.
+Standard Output: Contains the msg object passed to the input or a message with poll information:
+- **cycle** : Polling cycle number.
+- **duration** : Duration in milliseconds for the request.

 # Keyboards